Why It Works

-For this version, I use flap meat marinated in soy and rice wine (you can feel free to use flank, hanger, or skirt if you prefer), sliced thin, then rapidly stir-fried in a wok that I heat directly over the coals in my Weber kettle grill (see here for more information).
-The coals get the wok hot enough so that I can sear the beef, push it up the sides, sear the broccoli, add the aromatics, then toss everything in sauce right there in one go without having to move things back and forth.
+For this version, I used flap meat marinated in soy and rice wine (you can feel free to use flank, hanger, or skirt if you prefer), sliced thin, then rapidly stir-fried in a wok that I heated directly over the coals in my Weber kettle grill.
+The coals get the wok hot enough so that I could sear the beef, push it up the sides, sear the broccoli, add the aromatics, then toss everything in the sauce right there in one go without having to move things back and forth.
 It's the ideal quick meal, ready in under five minutes once you've got your coals nice and hot.

 When I make a version indoors at home, I make sure to cook in small batches in a wok set over a gas burner, letting the pan preheat as much as possible between batches of meat and veg before finally stirring it all back together with the sauce in the wok at the end.

-Combine beef, 1 tablespoon soy sauce, and 1 tablespoon shaoxing wine in a bowl and toss to coat.
-Place in refrigerator and let marinate for at least 20 minutes at room temperature and up to 3 hours.
+In a bowl, combine beef, 1 tablespoon soy sauce, and 1 tablespoon Shaoxing wine and toss to coat.
+Place in refrigerator and let marinate for at least 20 minutes and up to 3 hours.

 To Grill With a Wok Insert: Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals in a pile on center of cooking grate.
 Place Weber 8835 Gourmet BBQ System Hinged Cooking Grate on grill and set wok in center.
 Add oil and heat until smoking.
 Add beef and cook, stirring and tossing until beef is lightly charred but still pink in spots, about 1 minute.
 Push beef to sides of wok to clear space in center.
 Add broccoli and cook, stirring in center until lightly charred, about 30 seconds.
 Toss with beef and push up sides of wok.
 Add garlic/ginger/scallion mixture to center of wok and immediately push all ingredients into center, tossing and stirring until beef is cooked through and broccoli is just barely tender but still crunchy, about 30 seconds longer.
 Stir sauce and pour into wok (it should immediately start to boil).
 Add scallion greens.
 Toss all ingredients to coat in sauce and cook until lightly thickened, about 30 seconds.
 Carefully transfer to a serving platter and serve.